qidi-community/Plus4-Wiki/content/chamber-heater-investigation/README.md

 ![Chamber Sensor Location](./sensor_location.jpg "Sneaky little sucker!")

 ## Wait!
-How do you know it's lying?
+How do you know it's wrong?

 Good question!
-First let's figure out how to determine the truth.
+First let's figure out how to determine the true chamber air temperatures.
 The print chamber is fairly large, and air is swirling about everywhere.
 The print head moves about, some fans are on, the print bed is emitting a bunch of heat, it's all a bit of a mess really.

 The main point of a chamber heater is reduce the cooldown "shock" for hot filament after it leaves the nozzle.
 Hot filament will contract, and if it contracts too quickly then when the next layer is put on top, it won't sit directly on top of the layer below it, because that layer will have shifted a bit due to contraction.
-Keep repeating this and newer layers will try to pull back the lower layers as the newer layers cool down, and so we get warping, misaligned layers, and all other sorts of shenanigans that you can imagine.
+Keep repeating this and newer layers will try to pull back the lower layers as the newer layers cool down, and so we get warping, misaligned layers, and all the other sorts of shenanigans that you can imagine.

 So, the role of the chamber heater is to SLOW DOWN this whole cooling and contraction gig, and give time for freshly laid